ChechoCZ/microservices-test/Readme.md

 ### First step:
 Within **compras** directory, there is a file named `.env.example` and another `.env.test.example`.
 You should rename those files to `.env` and `.env.test` and set MONGO_URL according to your configuration.
 The `.env.test` intends to load a different database to run the tests.

-In **avisos** directory there are fields to set the email configuration.
+In **avisos** directory also rename the `.env.example` to `.env`.
+There are fields to set the email configuration.
 I strongly recommend to use [mailtrap](mailtrap.io).
 This fakes an inbox and gives you the credentials and configuration necessary to set the environment.

 ### Second setp:
 CD into **compras** directory: